festicket/front-end-meta/proposals/translations.md

 ### No live translations
 The translations lives in the repository and new translations are downloaded manually by developers.
 This means that there is an unknow delay between the translators work and the translations appearing on the live website.

+A strict requirement in solving this is to mantain the system indipendent from external services.

 ### Race condition between work in progress
 Currently when two developer works on the same resource on two different branches they end up deleting each other work.